geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_versioning.rst

 For each metadata record in the selected set, **metadata.batch.version** creates an initial version of the metadata record and its properties (categories, status, privileges) in the subversion repository.

+.. note:: This service requires a previous call to the ``metadata.select`` service (see :ref:`metadata.select`) to select metadata records.

 .. note:: Only those metadata records that the user running the service has editing rights over will be versioned.
 If a metadata record is already versioned then no action is taken.

-This service requires a previous call to **metadata.select** service to select the metadata records to version.

 Requires authentication: Yes

-.. include:: metadata_xml_select_include.rst

 Request to metadata.batch.version
 ---------------------------------